-At the recent SEOmoz / Distilled Pro Seminar in London, I gave a presentation on advanced keyword research.
-Today I’d like to share one of the tips I gave on how to extract your competitors target keyword list, with relative ease using tools we all have at our disposal.
+Today I’d like to share one of my favourite tips on how to extract your competitors target keyword list, with relative ease using tools we all have at our disposal.

 Predictable, SEO people can be